 Note: For context of time, I wrote this post Thursday of last week, after the death of Alton Sterling.
 The news of Philando Castile’s death broke while I was in the middle of writing it.

 This is my family.
-The White guy is me.
-That’s my beautiful wife next to me, and probably the most incredible child to ever live, Chi.
+The white guy is me.
+That’s my beautiful wife next to me, and probably the most incredible child to ever live, *Nick.

 What I’m saying is this: I’m a White guy from the suburbs, and my son will be a young Black man.
 Soon.
 And I’m scared to death.